HDest-Community/Secret-Finder/README.md

 ### Notes
 ---
-- Finder can only be found in backpacks.
+- The item can spawn either in backpacks or be found randomly in the wild in place of computer area maps.
 - Loadout code is `fdr`.